MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-device-fingerprinting.md

 (image)

+  > [!NOTE]
-Note: To develop your own experience, map a customer environment that you're familiar with.
+  > To develop your own experience, map a customer environment that you're familiar with.

 ### Step 2: Identify where device fingerprinting calls should be placed